SolCharms/Betelgeuse/README.md

 ## Purchasing a Purchased Futures Contract Listing

-To purchase part or all of a purchased futures contract listing we need to once again configure the parameters in the appropriate configuration file, this time (../config_devnet/purchasePurchasedFuturesContract-devnet.ts).
+To purchase all or part of a purchased futures contract listing we need to once again configure the parameters in the appropriate configuration file, this time (../config_devnet/purchasePurchasedFuturesContract-devnet.ts).
 All of the required information can be obtained from the futures contract purchase listing state account.

 A typical configuration would like like the following:

 ![Screenshot from 2023-01-19 18-48-53](https://user-images.githubusercontent.com/97003046/213587187-3e711f09-0662-4609-8912-e77a5da4a10a.png)

 Note that the listing purchase amount (in USDC) must be a multiple of both the listing token ratio amount in the USDC:SCRAP Token Swap Ratio (300:1) from the purchased futures contract listing AND a multiple of the listing token ratio amount in the USDC:FIDA Token Swap Ratio (1:2) from the original futures contract as well.
 This is because FIDA is the payment token being used for the purchase of the futures contract.
-Since the purchase of a futures contract purchase listing is essentially a payment of SCRAP for a reserved amount of FIDA put into a PDA account and used to secure the contract, as previously mentioned, then the appropriate way to exchange the correct amounts of these tokens relatively is through their respective relations to USDC.
+Since the purchase of a futures contract purchase listing is essentially a payment of SCRAP for a reserved amount of FIDA put into a PDA account and used to secure the contract, then the appropriate way to exchange the correct amounts of these tokens relatively is through their respective relations to USDC.

 Although this may seem complex, one can use the fact that:

     for any integers a,b,c, one has: a|c and b|c if and only if lcm(a,b) | c

 Thus, it suffices to calculate the least common multiple of the two listing token ratio amounts and take any multiple of that (the lcm).
 Integer arithmetic is not only very easy for computer programs, but nearly instantaneous.
 A front-end application can be designed to handle this easily and the user would only be limited by the fact that purchase increments would necessarily be increments based on the size of the lcm.
-In the demonstrated case, we have lcm(1, 300) = 300, and so 1,200,000 was chosen arbitrarily.
+In the demonstrated case, we have lcm(1, 300) = 300, and so 1,200,000 was chosen as an arbitrary multiple of 300.
 Note that 300 USDC is 0.0003 to a human, a small enough increment size.

 Running the command